 Acme Canine found the company has created a quality product and stands behind it.
 And so, Acme Canine recommends the Okaysou Airmax8l for pet owners and kennels.
 At the cost of about $120 and with a 5-year warranty, you will have a quality air purifier, which will definitely be a plus to your kennel.

 The Okaysou Airmax8l is 100% ozone-free, so it is safe to use around animals.

 We tested ours in a bedroom with two humans and two dogs overnight for 14 days.
 Each morning we awoke to clean, fresh air, most likely because it circulates the room air up to 5 times per hour.

 After two weeks, we also noticed there was less dust in the room.
-This purifier’s ultra-duo purification system traps air pollutants like dust, pollen, odors, dander, molds, and smaller particles up to 0.25 microns (which is smaller than droplets released by people when they cough, talk or breath).
+This purifier’s ultra-duo purification system traps air pollutants like dust, pollen, odors, dander, molds, and smaller particles up to 0.25 microns (smaller than droplets released by people when they cough, talk, or breath).

 And the Okaysou Airmax8l is quiet.
-Rated at 58dB at the highest speed, it releases some white noise that quickly becomes background noise in the room, which made it easy for all to sleep comfortably and deeply.
+Rated at 58dB at the highest speed, it releases some white noise that quickly becomes background noise in the room, making it easy for all to sleep comfortably and deeply.

-With two sets of filters and large air inlet (14.17 x 9.52 inches), the efficiency of this air purifier allows better airflow, reduced noise, and more years of use.
+With two sets of filters and a large air inlet (14.17 x 9.52 inches), this air purifier’s efficiency allows better airflow, reduced noise, and more years of use.
 There is a filter replacement indicator to let you know when to change the filters.
 And, the back lifts off, so they are easy to take out and put in.